Xia-Sam/CurrencyConverter/README.md

 ### Further improvements in the future:
   1. user account: Each user can use their email address and password to login to the app.
   2. in-app advertisements: We can show in-app advertisements to users to make profits.
   3. nation flags for currencies: A national flag can be put next to the currency code, which will speed up the process of choosing the right currency for users.
-Since images are sometimes more obvious than text.
+Since images are sometimes more conspicuous than text.
   4. payment: Users can make payments to get some priviliges, e.g. subscription for no in-app advertisements, unlimited amount of request per month etc.

 ### versions until now: